OREGON

 New Oregon Health Authority and Oregon Health Policy Board Begin Work

 December 3, 2009.
 The Oregon Health Policy Board and Oregon Health Authority have held their initial public meetings and are moving forward to implement their obligations under H.B.
 2009.
-The nine members of the board have now been appointed and their bio statements are provided below.
+The members of the board have now been appointed and their bio statements are provided below.
 The bill called for two standing committees for the board, which are the Public Health Benefit Purchasers Committee and the Health Care Workforce which have now been appointed and information on those members is provided below.
 The Health Authority has produced a document on duties and reporting requirements with deadlines for implementation steps for the authority and the policy board.
 The governor issued an executive order in July on the transition process from the existing DHS operations to the new and separate organizations that are mandated by H.B.
 2009.

 Access Executive Order 09-11 on Oregon Health Authority Planning and Implementation.